taroz/MatRTKLIB/doc/manual.md

 ---
 title: MatRTKLIB Manual
-date: 2024/07/02
+date: 2025/03/08
 author: Taro Suzuki
 ---

 # Introduction
 **MatRKTLIB** provides a MATLAB wrapper for [RTKLIB](https://github.com/tomojitakasu/RTKLIB), an open source GNSS data processing library, and also provides various processes required for actual GNSS analysis and research in its own MATLAB classes.

+This porting facilitates the use of RTKLIB from within the MATLAB environment.
+In addition to the porting, MatRTKLIB offers editing functions for GNSS observations and visualization methods, which are frequently necessary in the processing of GNSS analysis.
+MATLAB, a programming language, has been particularly well-suited to educational and research purposes, particularly for novices, due to its ease of use for vector and matrix calculations, as well as its extensive visualization functions for calculation results.
+However, there has been no complete porting of RTKLIB to MATLAB.
+The arrival of MatRTKLIB is expected to greatly reduce the cost of entry for novices in GNSS studies and development.
 The features of the developed MatRTKLIB are as follows.

 1. **MatRTKLIB** uses the RTKLIB source code as a submodule and compiles each RTKLIB function as an MEX function in C to provide calls in MATLAB, improving processing speed and allowing for immediate reflection of any feature additions to RTKLIB (e.g., support for new satellites/signals and support for new RINEX/RTCM versions).
 2. Single-input/output RTKLIB functions were adapted to the vector input/output to suit MATLAB's unique vector/matrix processing; this allows for batch processing of the GNSS data analysis without iterative processing, improving execution speed and code readability.
 3. Providing a unique MATLAB class called **GT**, which not only ports RTKLIB but also provides useful tools related to GNSS data processing, such as allowing easy editing of GNSS observation data, and computing linear combinations commonly used in GNSS data processing.
 GT also provides methods for visualizing various GNSS-related data using the visualization capabilities of MATLAB.
 4. The source code for various concrete examples of GNSS data processing is provided.
 Many sample implementations will facilitate understanding of GNSS data processing, such as step-by-step implementations of linear combination generation, residual evaluation, single-point positioning, and PPK using the double differences of the GNSS carrier phases.

+# GNSS Observation Model
+As MatRTKLIB is based on RTKLIB, the GNSS observation model conforms to the observation model adopted in [RTKLIB manual](https://www.rtklib.com/prog/manual_2.4.2.pdf).
+However, GT provides methods for calculating GNSS pseudorange and carrier phase residuals for positioning calculations and GNSS analysis.
+In this section, the pseudorange and carrier phase residual models provided by MatRTKLIB are explained.

+Let $\rho$ denote the GNSS pseudorange observation, and the residual model $v_\rho$ is expressed by the following equation.

+where $r_r^s$ is the geometric distance between the antenna and the satellite, corrected for the Sagnac effect, and is calculated using `rtklib.geodist()`.
+The satellite position can be calculated using `rtklib.satposs()`, using broadcast ephemeris or precise ephemeris. $c$ is the speed of light, and $t_r$ is the receiver clock error. $I$ is the ionosphere delay, and can be calculated using the Klobuchar model, etc., using `rtklib.ionomodel()`. $T$ is the tropospheric delay, and it can be calculated using the Saastamoinen model with `rtklib.tropmodel()`.
+In GT, it is possible to calculate the pseudorange residuals shown in equation (1) all at once using the method for calculating the pseudorange observation residuals (`gobs.residuals()`).

+Let $\phi$ denote the GNSS carrier phase observation, and the residual model $v_\phi$ is expressed by the following equation.

+where, $\lambda$ is the wavelength of the carrier wave, $B$ is the bias of the carrier phase including the initial phase, and $\delta \phi$ is a correction term that includes the antenna phase center offset, the earth tide, and the phase wind-up effect.
+The carrier phase and pseudorange residuals can be used to estimate the position of the receiver antenna and for various other analyses.

+Furthermore, GT provides `gobs.singleDifference()`, which calculates the difference between GNSS observations between reference stations, and `gobs.doubleDifference()`, which calculates the difference between observations between satellites.
+Using MatRTKLIB, it is possible to analyze these GNSS observation residuals and easily construct positioning methods, and it is expected to be used for various educational and research purposes.

 # Requirement
 **MatRTKLIB** was tested and compiled on the following